Stop and Restart a Docker Container

 docker kill command:

-SIGTERM` signal to the Hub process inside the Docker container, then waits for 10 seconds.
-If Hub does not finish the shutdown within that time period, the `
+SIGTERM signal to the Hub process inside the Docker container, then waits for 10 seconds.
+If Hub does not shut down completely within that time period, the

-SIGKILL` is sent to the kernel and the Hub process is killed.
+SIGKILL is sent to the kernel, immediately terminating the Hub process.
 This may lead to data corruption.
 To avoid this outcome, specify an appropriate timeout value when using this command.
 For example, the following command leaves enough time for the Hub service to shut down: